hzguendi/TGAI-Bennet/README.md

 ## Requirements

+### For Local Installation
 - Python 3.7 or newer
 - Linux system with systemd (for service installation)
+- Rust and Cargo (for pydantic dependency)
 - Telegram Bot token (get from [@BotFather](https://t.me/BotFather))
 - API key for at least one of the supported LLM providers

+### For Docker Installation
+- Docker and Docker Compose
+- Telegram Bot token (get from [@BotFather](https://t.me/BotFather))
+- API key for at least one of the supported LLM providers

 ## Installation

+You can install TGAI-Bennet as a Linux service or run it in Docker.

+### Option 1: Linux Service Installation

 1. Clone this repository:
    ```bash